The interesting origins of dystopia

 ‘Cacotopia’ never really took off, though etymologically its credentials were faultless, matching the Greek topos with the Greek kako (‘bad’), as in ‘cacophony’ (and complementing nicely the ‘eu-topos’ of More’s original word).
 But the world was not having it, and ‘dystopia’ it was that became utopia’s preferred complement and antonym.

 So much for the etymology or origin of the word ‘dystopia’; for more information about some of the defining works of dystopian literature, see our facts about dystopian fiction.
-Continue to explore word-histories with our post about the man who inspired the spoonerism, our selection of laziness synonyms, and our history of the word ‘muggle’.
+You can continue to explore the unusual stories behind well-known words with the surprising origins of the word virus, the history behind the word vaccine, and the reason why the word homophobia meant something quite different when it was first coined.